Guilty (video game)

-Guilty is a graphical sci-fi adventure game, originally released in 1995 and published by Psygnosis.
+Guilty is a graphic adventure game developede by Divide By Zero for MS-DOS and published in 1995 by Psygnosis.
 It is the sequel to Innocent Until Caught.

 Plot

 The game's two main characters are Agent Ysanne Andropath and Jack T. Ladd.
 Ysanne, who works for the Federation Police and pilots the space ship Relentless, is a tough feminist/misandrist redhead, while Jack is a notorious thief and womanizer.
 The game starts with Ysanne capturing Jack for his crimes, when the player gets to choose one of the characters to play the game as.
 The locations and evolving plot are largely the same both ways, but the player can experience two sides of the story, and will be solving different puzzles.

 After being jailed aboard the Relentless, Jack escapes his cell and destroys the ship's hyperdrive, when Ysanne is notified about a disaster on Lixa, a mining planet in the Altaros Nebula sector.
 It turns out that there is no one on the planet.
 As Jack the player has to find Tyrenium fuel for the ship, while Ysanne has to salvage the installation's logs.
 The clues lead to an invasion from another dimension.

 The unwilling team visits other planets in order to triangulate the alien signals and locate their point of origin.
 One planet is Gelt which houses the Lucky Star casino/resort complex.
 There the player will meet Harrisienetta Fjord, the secretary of the casino owner who turns out to be Jack's old acquaintance, Tennant, and his girlfriend who is none other than Ruth P'Pau'D'P'Pau, Jack's love interest from the previous game.
 The Relentless is confiscated for different reasons depending on which is the protagonist and the player has to get it back.